Java Strings: Length

-We can see that the string variable name is myString and it has a value of Learning Glue, and that the number of characters that it contains (including spaces, they’re characters too) – is 13.
-We can test this using the length() method that will return the number of characters of a given String.
+We can see that the string variable name is myString and it has a value of Learning Glue, and that the number of characters that it contains (including spaces, they are characters too) – is 13.
+We can test this using the length( ) method that will return the number of characters of a given String.
 This method is predefined in the Java language so we don’t have to write it ourselves.
 The general syntax is:

 In practice we will replace String with the name of a variable that contains a string that we wish to get the length of, for example:

 This will execute the length() method and return a value but it will be immediately lost unless we use it, for example display it or store it in a variable.
-Let’s simply display it type this into your IDE:
+Let’s simply display it.
+Type the following into your IDE:

 System.out.println("The length is " + myString.length());